taogen-docs/resources-of-learning/directions/information-security-resources.md

 - **Network Security: Private Communication in a Public World** (3rd, 2022) by Charlie Kaufman , Radia Perlman
 - Network Security: A Beginner's Guide by Eric Maiwald
 - Hacking Wireless Networks - The ultimate hands-on guide by Andreas Kolokithas
-- Network Security Assessment by Chris McNab
+- Network Security Assessment: Know Your Network (3rd, 2016) by Chris McNab
-- The Practice of Network Security Monitoring: Understanding Incident Detection and Response by Richard Bejtlich
+- The Practice of Network Security Monitoring: Understanding Incident Detection and Response (2013) by Richard Bejtlich
 - Attacking Network Protocols: A Hacker's Guide to Capture, Analysis, and Exploitation by James Forshaw
+- Cybersecurity for Small Networks: A Guide for the Reasonably Paranoid (2022) by Seth Enoka
+- Network Security Essentials: Applications and Standards (6th, 2016) by William Stallings
+- Applied Network Security Monitoring (2013) by Chris Sanders, Jason Smith
+- Cybersecurity All-in-One For Dummies (2023) by Joseph Steinberg, Kevin Beaver, Ira Winkler, Ted Coombs
+- Network Security, Firewalls, and VPNs (3rd, 2023) by J. Michael Stewart, Denise Kinsey
+- Zero Trust Networks: Building Secure Systems in Untrusted Networks (2nd, 2024) by Razi Rais, Christina Morillo, Evan Gilman, Doug Barth
+- Network Security For Dummies (2002) by Chey Cobb
+- Cybersecurity: The Beginner's Guide: A comprehensive guide to getting started in cybersecurity (2019) by Dr. Erdal Ozkaya
+- Cybersecurity Essentials (2018) by Charles J. Brooks, Christopher Grow, Philip A. Craig
+- How to Measure Anything in Cybersecurity Risk (2nd, 2023) by Douglas W. Hubbard, Richard Seiersen
+- Cybersecurity First Principles: A Reboot of Strategy and Tactics (2023) by Rick Howard

 <br>